Technical teams should follow this implementation guide to enable their users to connect to GovWifi in government buildings.

 Provide support for GovWifi

-As a technical team, you must provide technical support to users of the devices you manage, even if they are in a different building.
+You must provide technical support to users of the devices you manage, even if they are in a different building.
 You should provide a ‘best effort’ support service for unmanaged devices trying to connect to your wifi infrastructure.